The Section 8 Landlord Application and tenants

+You must be of low income and a United States citizen to enter the Section 8 lottery.
 Most Housing Authorities give special preferences to those already living in their city and state.
 However, you can still complete these applications but you will be required to move to that city or state when your name comes up on the waiting list.
 You may also be required to come in for an interview.

-How to become a Section 8 Landlord
+How to do I Become a Section 8 landlord?

 Step #1 –